 see e.g.~\cite[Theorem 1.3]{K98}.
 We will write $E_\rho^{(n)}$ for the expectation with respect to $P_\rho^{(n)}$.

-\begin{remark}[Continuous observations of the covariates] The availability of observations of the covariate values $Z(x)$ at each location $x\in \Wcal_n$ is a standard methodological assumption in the spatial statistics literature, e.g.~\cite{G08,BCST12,BGMMM20}, and is indeed realistic in certain applications.
-For example, the geological application in \cite[Section 8]{BCST12} employs the distance from certain terrain features as the primary covariate.
-In other practical scenarios, the covariate observations may need to be interpolated from discrete measurements $Z(x_1),\dots,Z(x_k)$ over a finite grid $x_1,\dots,x_k\in\Wcal_n$.
-Provided that the grid is sufficiently fine, the numerical approximation error is then typically disregarded in the analysis.
-Below, among various concrete instances of covariate fields, we will also consider specific discrete structures, in the case of piecewise constant processes arising from Poisson random tessellations, see Section \ref{Subsec:PoissRates}. \end{remark}
+\begin{remark}[Continuous observations of the covariates] The availability of the covariate value $Z(x)$ at each location $x\in \Wcal_n$ is a standard methodological assumption in the spatial statistics literature, e.g.~\cite{G08,BCST12,BGMMM20}, and is often realistic, cf.~the geological application in \cite[Section 8]{BCST12}.
+In other practical scenarios, the covariates may need to be interpolated from discrete measurements $Z(x_1),\dots,Z(x_K)$ over a finite grid $x_1,\dots,x_K\in\Wcal_n$.
+Provided that the grid is sufficiently fine, the numerical approximation error is then typically disregarded.
+Below, among various concrete instances, we will also consider specific discrete covariate fields, arising as piecewise constant processes associated to Poisson random tessellations; see Section \ref{Subsec:PoissRates}. \end{remark}

+\begin{remark}[Stationarity of the covariates] Stationarity is an often-used (testable, \cite{BS17}) assumption for spatially correlated data, e.g.~\cite{S99,R00,C15}.
+In the present setting, it entails the mild requirement that the statistics of the covariates remain homogeneous across the observation window.
+Intuitively, this is necessary for any `accumulation of information' to even be possible in the growing domain asymptotics, where only a single realisation of the point pattern and the covariate is available.
+Some related discussion can be found in Section \ref{Sec:Infill}. \end{remark}

-\begin{remark}[Deterministic covariates] In the present paper we are mostly concerned with the random covariate setting.
-However, some of the results to follow hold, conditionally given $Z^{(n)}$, under minimal assumptions on the covariate random field, and thus can be extended with minor modifications to the case where $Z:\R^D\to\R^d$ is a fixed deterministic field.
-This will be explicitly pointed out when relevant (cf.~the discussion after Theorem \ref{Theo:GenRandCov} and before Theorem \ref{Theo:LocalRates}). \end{remark}
+\begin{remark}[Deterministic covariates] In the present paper, we are concerned with random covariates.
+However, some of the results to follow hold, conditionally given $Z^{(n)}$, under minimal assumptions, and can be extended with minor modifications to the case where $Z:\R^D\to\R^d$ is a fixed deterministic field.
+This will be explicitly pointed out where relevant (cf.~the discussion after Theorem \ref{Theo:GenRandCov} and before Theorem \ref{Theo:LocalRates}). \end{remark}